 Much has been written about Isabella Beeton and her "captured" style of Victorian English Cookery.
 It seems, everyone has an opinion.
 I don't choose to opine today although, I do choose to make note of Isabella's date of birth.
 Born Isabella Mary Mayson on March 12, 1836, in London, Isabella was the eldest of 21 children.
 Yes, that's twenty-one!
 It was a "blended" family.
 She was educated at Heidelberg and became an accomplished pianist before her marriage to wealthy publisher Samuel Orchart Beeton.
 The Secret Life of Mrs. Beeton, is obviously no longer a secret.
 It has been devitalized, scrutinized, publicized and commercialized all in the name of plagiarism.
-Below I have gathered a link list of sites you may like to visit in search of Mrs. Beeton.

 "Wife and Fellow Worker"